 (iv) by using the domain name, you have intentionally attempted to attract, for commercial gain, Internet users to your web site or other on-line location, by creating a likelihood of confusion with the complainant's mark as to the source, sponsorship, affiliation, or endorsement of your web site or location or of a product or service on your web site or location."
-According to information provided by the Registrar, the Respondent registered the disputed domain name on 8 April 2017, and Complainant's earliest registration of its trademark was in 2011.
+According to information provided by the Registrar, the Respondent registered the disputed domain names in 2019, and Complainant's earliest registration of its trademark was in 2011.

-The Respondent, domiciled in the PRC, must have been aware of the Complainants' prior rights and interest in the Disputed Domain Name given the Complainants reputation in the mark "bbin" as of the date that the Respondent registered the Disputed Domain Name.
+The Respondent, domiciled in Taiwan, must have been aware of the Complainants' prior rights and interest in the Disputed Domain Names given the Complainants reputation in the mark "bbin" as of the date that the Respondent registered the Disputed Domain Names.

-The fact that the website features the name "bbin" in relation to the provision of integrated platform services including provision of online games bearing the Complainants' marks, makes it clear that the Respondent knew of the Complainant's mark and registered the Disputed Domain Name in an attempt to attract internet traffic to the website on the mistaken belief that it is associated with the Complainant's business, and to make profit from the sale of gaming and related services.
+The fact that the websites feature the name "bbin" in relation to the provision of integrated platform services including provision of online games bearing the Complainants' marks makes it clear that the Respondent knew of the Complainants' mark and registered the Disputed Domain Names in an attempt to attract current or future internet traffic to the websites on the mistaken belief that it is associated with the Complainants' business, and to make profit from the sale of gaming and related services.